investindex/Intro/README.md

-Many 2022 tax numbers in “Essentials” and “Tax-advantaged accounts”, plus the two graphics - Taxes “RMDs up to $100K" might(?) be linked to inflation, so it may change - Taxes Threshold for condition (b) under “Estimated tax payments” header, although I don’t think it’s linked to inflation - Taxes Hyperlink comparing DFREX to VGSIX will become outdated in 2023 - Advanced -->
+Many 2022 tax numbers in “Essentials” and “Tax-advantaged accounts”, plus the two graphics - Taxes “RMDs up to $100K" might(?) be linked to inflation, so it may change - Taxes Threshold for condition (b) under “Estimated tax payments” header, although I don’t think it’s linked to inflation - Taxes Hyperlink comparing DFREX to VGSIX and hyperlink for VRLIX/VT "highly correlated" will become outdated in 2023 - Advanced -->